 One of the few instances of humor in the book was the reproduction of a Vanity Fair engraving from April 1861, "Grand Ball Given by the Whales in Honor of the Discovery of Oil Wells in Pennsylvania."
-It depicts a large number of whales in party dress-gowns and tuxedos, toasting each other with glasses and bottles.
+It depicts a large number of whales in party dress-gowns andtuxedos, toasting each other with glasses and bottles.
 In the background are several banners, including "We Wail No More" and "Oils Well That Ends Well." (p.
 243).

 This is a complex book.
 The depth, width and amount of research done by Jeremy Zallen was incredible, and should serve as an example for others.
 Though not without its problems, this reviewer would recommend it, both for the answers it gives and the questions it raises.

 Shelby Shapiro (Ph.D.
-American Studies) is currently Associate Editor of Records of the State of Connecticut.
-He is a Yiddish-English translator, and his research interests include Jazz and Blues (having presented jazz radio programs for nine years), the labor movement, the First World War, and immigrant anarchism.
+American Studies) served for many years as the English-language editor of Tsum punkt/To the Point, the magazine of Yiddish of Greater Washington, as well as for its predecessor publication, and was Associate Editor of Records of the State of Connecticut 2012-2021.
+His Ph.D. dissertation dealt with acculturation and American Jewish women in the Yiddish press; he is a Yiddish-English translator, and his research interests include Jazz and Blues (having presented jazz radio programs for nine years), the labor movement, the First World War, and immigrant anarchism.